SystemsApproach/private5g/software.rst

   <https://docs.sd-ran.org/master/sdran-in-a-box/README.html>`__:
   Includes the ONOS-based nRT-RIC, the O-RAN defined E2SM-KPI and E2SM-RC Service Models, and example xApps.
-RiaB can be configured to work with different RAN emulators, including OAI's open source implementation of the split RAN.
+RiaB can be configured to work with either an emulated RAN or with OAI's open source RAN stack running on USRP devices.

 .. _reading_pronto:
 .. admonition:: Further Reading